Maslow's Peak: Reports From the Left

 Today President Obama addressed the graduating class at West Point, delivering a major foreign policy speech.

 The address described a framework for national security that is decidedly liberal in philosophy.
 It's sure to be unpopular on the Right in its perspective.
 But as I listened, I also wondered how it would fare on the Left.
 Some Obama supporters see little accomplishment by this administration in shaping our institutions according to the guiding principles he espoused during his first campaign in 2008.
-T
+They are losing sight of how far we have actually come.

 Will the left allow a modern - liberal - foreign policy room to grow?